giovcandido/swarming/README.md

 ## Example

-There is currently one optimization script:
+There are currently two predefined optimization scripts:
+- math_function.py;
-- math_function.py
+- neural_net.py.

+Let's pick the first one to use as an example.

 In order to test it for the first time, keep the script unchanged and run:
 ```bash